 Next post: What we are learning about how QI is helping services to respond to COVID-19.

-- How quality improvement is helping services to respond to COVID-19
+- Blog 3.
+How quality improvement can support services to adapt to COVID-19

-- Practices of an effective quality improvement coach
+- Blog 4.
+Practices of an effective quality improvement coach

-- The impact of quality improvement on individuals and systems
+- Blog 5.
+The impact of quality improvement on children, families and systems

 Are you a facilitator or coach of QI?
 If so, what enablers and barriers of using QI have you observed during this pandemic?
 Please comment below.